NHLPublished: | Updated:

 Keep in mind that you don’t have to bet $100!
 You can bet with less.
 It is easier to explain the calculation this way.
 Also, there is a difference between the odds used in Europe and the USA.
 American odds also are called Decimal Odds, Implied Odds, or Fractional Odds.
 For example, 1/4 Odds are actually the Fractional Odds version of +400.
 For this, you can always use the Odds calculator that can be found on the site.

-What types of bets can you place on the NHL?
+What types of bets can you place on the NHL in 2024?

 NHL Money Line Betting

 NHL Money Line Betting is the simplest way in which you can bet on an NHL game.
 A bet on the Money Line is simply a bet on which team will win the match.
 NHL game cannot end with a tie as then there would be overtime and shootouts applied.